KPInc425/todo-app/README.md

 #Todo
 -TRY MOVING MORE FUNCTIONS INTO INDEX.JS
--Add Cancel button to new Todo and Editable form.
+-Make displayed project changed to new project if edited note project changes -Make newTodo and editable note form static on screen when scrolling -Make lists functionality in editedTodoNote
 -Format editable todo form
 -add functionality to unused buttons
 -Hide Most of Todo unless card clicked on